Hello! This page covers our eligibility requirements and how to nominate members for your roster.

 - They have limited or unrelated professional experience.
-They don’t have at least five years of experience having strategic-level conversations with marketing and communications executives at major brands.
+They don’t have substantial experience having strategic-level conversations with marketing and communications executives at major brands.

 - They’re a trainee or new to social.
 They lack social media sophistication and can’t contribute to our conversations.
 This includes anyone being prepared for a future leadership role.